Benefits of Using Hydro-acoustic Techniques

 - some of these sound waves bounce back to the transducer as echoes

-- the transducer detects the echoes and records an ultrasound-like video (Figure 2)
+- the transducer detects the echoes and records an video-like ultrasound file (Figure 2)

 The fisheries biologists then analyze the transducer data to learn about the fish.
 Biologists have also tested methods of using these recordings to identify individual fish by various means, including: timing/size relationships, tail beat patterns, and swimming behavior.